Video Download: Not In The Mood For Sex Scientists Say You Just Need More Sleep

 Low testosterone levels are also linked to the metabolic syndrome, which is a cluster of metabolic risk factors that increase the chances of developing heart disease, stroke, and type 2 diabetes.

-Scientists from the University of Chicago found men who get less than five hours sleep a night for a week or longer have far fewer levels of testosterone than those who get a good night’s rest.
+Scientists from the University of Chicago found men who get less than five hours of sleep a night for a week or longer have far lower levels of testosterone than those who get a good night's rest.
 Their study found that the levels of the hormone are reduced dramatically to levels more akin to someone 15 years older.